INSIDE: The 7 Best Solutions & Toddler Wrist Strap strategies to save your sanity when traveling with kids.

 These Sigel Kids ID bands are made from super soft material finished with a tamper-proof fastening.

-The wristbands are waterproof, hypoallergenic and reusable, and come in funky designs too.
+- come in funky designs too.

 There’s room to write your name and contact telephone number only.